MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/nested-resiliency.md

 Storage Spaces Direct in Azure Stack HCI and Windows Server offers two resiliency options implemented in software, without the need for specialized RAID hardware:

 - **Nested two-way mirror.** Within each server, local resiliency is provided by two-way mirroring, and then further resiliency is provided by two-way mirroring between the two servers.
-It's essentially a four-way mirror, with two copies in each server.
-Nested two-way mirroring provides uncompromising performance: writes go to all copies, and reads come from any copy.
+It's essentially a four-way mirror, with two copies on each server that are located on different physical disks.
+Nested two-way mirroring provides uncompromising performance—writes go to all copies and reads come from any copy.

   ![Diagram that shows nested two-way mirror.](media/nested-resiliency/nested-two-way-mirror.png)

 - **Nested mirror-accelerated parity.** Combine nested two-way mirroring, from above, with nested parity.
 Within each server, local resiliency for most data is provided by single [bitwise parity arithmetic](/azure-stack/hci/concepts/fault-tolerance#parity), except new recent writes which use two-way mirroring.
 Then, further resiliency for all data is provided by two-way mirroring between the servers.
-For more information about how mirror-accelerated parity works, see [Mirror-accelerated parity](/windows-server/storage/refs/mirror-accelerated-parity).
+New writes to the volume go to the mirror part with two copies on separate physical disks on each server.
+As the mirror part of the volume fills on each server, the oldest data is converted and saved to the parity part in the background.
+As a result, each server has the data for the volume either in two-way mirror or in a single parity structure.
+This is similar to how [mirror-accelerated parity](/windows-server/storage/refs/mirror-accelerated-parity) works—with the difference being that mirror-accelerated parity requires four servers in the cluster and storage pool and uses a different parity algorithm.

   ![Diagram that shows nested mirror-accelerated parity.](media/nested-resiliency/nested-mirror-accelerated-parity.png)